 - Forearms, wrists and hands relaxed and extended straight

 If you work at a standing desk or are on your feet all day, try to maintain an upright position and avoid slouching.
 You should also consider your choice of footwear, as high heels do no favours for your posture.

-Try to get up at least once every hour for a brief walk around the office, or for a chance to do some brief stretches.
+Try to get up at least once every hour for a brief walk around the office or home, or for a chance to do some brief stretches.
 This is beneficial to physical and mental health and will drastically improve comfort and productivity.
 Why not give the following stretches a go:

-- Shoulder Rolls: This traditional stretch is highly effective.
-Stand up straight and roll your shoulders up, back and down in one single motion.
-Try going forward 5 times, then backwards 5 times.
+- Shoulder rolls: Stand up straight and roll your shoulders up, back and down in one single motion.
+Try going forward 5 times, then back 5 times.